Renormalization group analysis of superradiant growth of self-interacting axion cloud: Summary and Discussion

 \section{Summary and Discussion}

-Axion clouds around spinning black holes will induce interesting phenomena and allow us to test the existence of new particles via gravitational waves or other astrophysical phenomena.
+Axion clouds around spinning black holes will induce interesting phenomena and allow us to test the existence of new particles via gravitational waves or other astrophysical probes.
 For further investigation of this possibility, understanding the precise dynamics of the axion cloud is important.
-In this paper, We examined the impact of the axion self-interaction on the dynamics of an axion cloud by applying the dynamical renormalization group method.
-Especially, we focused on the possibility that the energy loss through the emission balances with the energy input due to superradiance to realize a saturated quasi-stationary configuration.
-If the saturation occurs, the explosive phenomena important for the direct observation, such as bosenova, would not occur.
+In this paper, We examined the impact of the axion self-interaction on the dynamics of an axion cloud composed of a single superradiant mode by applying the dynamical renormalization group method.
+In particular, we focused on the possibility that the energy loss through the scalar field emission balances with the energy input due to the superradiance to realize a saturated quasi-stationary configuration.
+If the saturation occurs, explosive phenomena such as bosenova, which might be relevant for the direct observation, would not occur.

 There are two types of effects caused by the self-interaction.
-One is a radiation of the axion field which dissipates the energy of the axion cloud.
-This effect is often ignored in the literature and it was one of our aim to clarify whether this effect saturates the growth of an axion cloud or not.
+One is the radiation of the axion field which dissipates the energy of the axion cloud.
+This effect is often ignored in the literature and it was one of our aims to clarify whether this effect saturates the growth of an axion cloud or not.
 Our calculation indicates that this dissipation does not work efficiently in any case, especially since the dissipation effect gets less important in the non-relativistic regime, $\mu M \to 0$ and $a/M \to 0$.
 The other type of effect is that the attractive self-interaction lowers the energy of the cloud to accelerate the instability.

 Our results suggest that the saturation of the growth does not occur in the weakly non-linear regime, as long as we consider the $\phi^4$ type self-interaction.
 More precisely, the perturbative expansion breaks down before the dissipation starts to affect the cloud evolution.
 Inefficient dissipation due to the axion radiation to infinity is the main reason for this conclusion.